au-ts/sel4_profiler/README.md

 ## Generating Python protobuf files

 Please ensure that you have installed the Google Protocol Buffer compiler.
-More information can be found here: `https://github.com/protocolbuffers/protobuf`
+More information can be found [here](https://github.com/protocolbuffers/protobuf).

 You can install this using `pip` with the following command: `pip install protobuf`.